wmvolckmann/wmvolckmann.github.io/courses/2018F_ECN102/index.md

 Note that R scripts can be loaded into RStudio's script editor (File -> Open File)

+If you really want to get tooled up, learn how to write up your homework in LaTeX.
+[Here](https://www.overleaf.com/read/ntswjnmttfjs) is a template and [here](http://www.wimivo.com/misc/latex/) is a quick guide.

 ### R Sheets
 * [R Sheet 02.pdf](Rsheet-02.pdf)
 * [R Sheet 01.pdf](Rsheet-01.pdf)